Improving clinical trials

 Many in the research community believe the problem may not be that the drugs don't work, but that we're testing them in the wrong way.

-That's why we fund and lead the Critical Path for Parkinson's.
+That's why we launched the Critical Path for Parkinson's.

 This international collaboration brings together pharmaceutical companies, regulatory agencies, universities and charities to share data from major studies and trials.